JackEdwardLyons/adventure-in-my-veins-blog/content/posts/meet-alison-dennis-the-girl-who-analyzes-every-piece-of-climbing-gear-in-the-world.md

 ![City of Rocks, ID](/images/uploads/weigh-my-rack-008.png "City of Rocks, ID")

-City of Rocks, ID
+_City of Rocks, ID_

-# 5. What are some of the biggest challenges you face or have faced in pursuing your digital dirtbag dream?
+## _Q.
+What are some of the biggest challenges you face or have faced in pursuing your digital dirtbag dream?_

 For us, the biggest challenge of running an internet business on the road is getting internet.
 It’s actually fairly easy to get internet in cafe’s and library’s, but the challenge is they’re only open during the hours we’d most like to be outdoors.
 We feel like we’ve won the lottery when we find a local cafe that is open until 10pm.